-The Rochester Institute of Technology (RIT) has an Institutional Biosafety Committee (IBC) to oversee work with biohazards and infectious agents on campus.
+The Rochester Institute of Technology (RIT) has an Institutional Biosafety Committee (IBC) to oversee all biohazards and infectious agent projects regardless of the source of funding and/or if they conducted on campus or sponsored by RIT.
 This committee is comprised of individuals from applicable disciplines on campus as well as required non-RIT individuals with appropriate expertise.
 This committee ensures the implementation of policies and manages potential hazards related to biological materials at RIT.

 The mission of the Institutional Biosafety Committee is to:

-- Ensure that all recombinant DNA research activities at the Rochester Institute of Technology comply with Department of Health and Human Services, National Institutes of Health Guidelines for Research Involving Recombinant DNA Molecules ( “NIH Guidelines”)
+- Ensure that all recombinant DNA research activities at the Rochester Institute of Technology comply with Department of Health and Human Services/Center for Disease Control and Prevention (CDC), National Institutes of Health Guidelines for Research Involving Recombinant DNA Molecules ( “NIH Guidelines”)

-- Ensure that protocols for all research undertaken at RIT which use or produce biohazardous organisms requiring Biological Safety Level precautions, including but not limited to recombinant DNA, are reviewed and found to protect personnel, the environment and public safety by complying with the applicable NIH Guidelines.
+- Ensure that protocols for all research undertaken at RIT, which use or produce biohazardous organisms, comply with the applicable NIH guidelines.
+These protocols must be reviewed and IBC-committee approved to ensure that personnel, the environment and public safety are properly protected.